p2k/ecoinpool/README.md

 ------------------------

 Before you can start ecoinpool, you have to configure the CouchDB connection.
-To do that, open `test_launch.config` and follow the instructions.
+To do that, copy `test_launch.config.example` to `test_launch.config`, open it in your favorite text editor and follow the instructions.
 Ignore the section about the MySQL Replicator for now (full documentation for that has not been written yet).

 In case you wonder where to configure the aspects of a pool server, this is done completely through CouchDB and/or the web frontend of ecoinpool.
 We'll get to